 David N. Strange holds a B.A. from the University of Houston, a J.D. from the University of Houston Law Center, and an LL.M. from the Georgetown University Law Center.
-Mr. Strange also has a Diploma in Russian from the Defense Language Institute / Foreign Language Center in Monterey, California, and a Certificate of Advanced Spanish from the Insituto Biblico Nacional de Venezuela.
+Mr. Strange also has a Diploma in Russian from the Defense Language Institute / Foreign Language Center in Monterey, California, a Certificate of Advanced Spanish from the Insituto Biblico Nacional de Venezuela, and a Core Certificate from the Harvard Business School.

 Mr. Strange is Board Certified in Immigration and Nationality Law by the Texas Board of Legal Specialization.